 Jill A. Warker, Ph.D.

-Dr. Warker received her baccalaureate from Bucknell University and her doctorate in cognitive psychology from The University of Illinois at Urbana-Champaign.
+Dr. Warker received her baccalaureate from Bucknell University and her doctorate in cognitive psychology from the University of Illinois at Urbana-Champaign.
 She was a postdoctoral researcher in the Language Production Lab at the University of California, San Diego.
-She teaches Cognitive Psychology, Fundamentals of Psychology, and Research Methods.
+She teaches Cognitive Psychology, Fundamentals of Psychology, Psychology of Language, and Research Methods.
 Her research interests include learning, memory, language production, and language acquisition.

 Edward Heffron, Ed.D. -- Teaches Fundamentals of Psychology and Adulthood & Aging